 - Bipolar I disorder

 - bipolar disorder due to another medical or substance abuse disorder

-There are some factors that may increase the risk of developing bipolar disorder or trigger it such as having a first degree relative suffering from bipolar disorder, experiencing periods of high stress such as death of a loved one or other trauma and drug or alcohol abuse.
+There are some factors that may increase the risk of developing bipolar disorder or trigger it such as having first-degree relative suffering from bipolar disorder, experiencing periods of high stress such as the death of a loved one or other trauma, and drug or alcohol abuse.